-Aside from Coulomb perturbation theory (which fails for metals), the only known alternative to "constraint satisfaction" is "semiempirical fitting",11-15 in which the functionals are fitted to selected data from experiment or from ab initio calculations.
+At least on the first four rungs, the only known alternative to "constraint satisfaction" is "semiempirical fitting,"^{16-20} in which the functionals are fitted to selected data from experiment or from ab initio calculations.
 Of course, the additional ingredients that arise at higher rungs of Jacob's ladder can also accommodate more fit parameters.
 Functionals with as many as 21 fit parameters, violating some of the most basic exact constraints, are especially popular in chemistry.
 Our traditional view that the functionals should be constructed with few empirical parameters and preferably none is now a minority opinion for which we will present a rationale.
 We will point to recent developments which show the continuing power of the nonempirical constraint satisfaction approach and discuss possible future developments along the same general direction.